aya49/202105_sfu_cmpt_127/assignments/01/README.md

 Open assignment 01 on [repl.it](https://replit.com/team/202105cmpt127) > Team Projects > 01_assignment

+(if repl.it doesn't work, download files [here](./files.zip), and upload your files in a zip to Canvas)

 **Remember**:
 - Reference [lab 01](../../labs/01) for help!
+- DO THE PRACTICE problems!
+They **directly** help you do the assignment tasks!
 - Assignments are to be done individually.
 - You may submit/resubmit the assignment on repl.it as many times as you want before the designated due date.
 - The internet is your friend :) Search for documentation online and make sure to understand why things work the way they do!